LivingLogic/LivingLogic.Python.xist/README.rst

-*	:mod:`ll.ul4c` is compiler for a templating language with similar capabilities to `Django's templating language`__. ``UL4`` templates are compiled to an internal bytecode format, which makes it possible to implement template renderers in other languages and makes the template code "secure" (i.e. template code can't open or delete files).
+*	:mod:`ll.ul4c` is compiler for a templating language with similar capabilities to `Django's templating language`__. ``UL4`` templates are compiled to an internal format, which makes it possible to implement template renderers in other languages and makes the template code "secure" (i.e. template code can't open or delete files).

 	__ http://www.djangoproject.com/documentation/templates/

-*	:mod:`ll.astyle` can be used for colored terminal output (via ANSI escape sequences).

 *	:mod:`ll.color` provides classes and functions for handling RGB color values.
 	This includes the ability to convert between different color models